 Debugging webhook integration can be a challenging task in simple steps.
 Initially, we can watch the data structure of the webhook by collecting requests with RequestBin.
 Then can simulate or triggers webhooks with a tool like CURL and test incoming request in a local development environment we can use ngrok make public our localhost.
 Finally, we can monitor API and hooks Runscope

 Securing webhooks connections

 - Basic Auth that you can implement on the HTTP headers of the request

-If you need help to integrate webhooks stripe to your systems contact us.
+If you need help to integrate incoming data streams webhooks strip to your system contact us.

 The difference of a webhook from an API

-The main difference between an API and a webhook is that if we connect with an API we request data from the web application to API in short we are polling, on the hand if we push implement a webhook integration the third party system is pushing data to an endpoint of our web applications.
+The main difference between an API and a webhook is that if we connect with an API we request data from the web application to API.
+In short, we are polling, on the hand if we push to implement a webhook integration the third party system is pushing data to an endpoint of our web applications.